-F. Unless otherwise directed by a Commission representative in writing, all submissions to the Commission pursuant to this Order must be emailed to DEbrief@ftc.gov or sent by overnight courier (not the U.S. Postal Service) to: Associate Director for Enforcement, Bureau of Consumer Protection, Federal Trade Commission, 600 Pennsylvania Avenue NW, Washington, DC 20580.
-The subject line must begin: FTC v.
-Recolor Oy.

-IX.
-RECORDKEEPING

-IT IS FURTHER ORDERED that Defendants must create certain records for 10 years after entry of the Order, and retain each such record for 5 years.
-Specifically, Defendants must create and retain the following records:

-A. Accounting records showing the revenues from all goods or services sold;

-B. Personnel records showing, for each person providing services, whether as an employee or otherwise, that Person's: name; addresses; telephone numbers; job title or position; dates of service; and (if applicable) the reason for termination;

-C. Records of all consumer complaints relating to the unauthorized Collection, use, or Disclosure of Personal Information of Children interacting with a website or online service, and any response;

-D. All records necessary to demonstrate full compliance with each provision of this Order, including all submissions to the Commission;

-E. A copy of each materially different form, page, or screen created, maintained, or otherwise provided by each Defendant through which Personal Information of Children is Collected through a website or online service, and a copy of each materially different document containing any representation regarding Collection, use, and Disclosure practices pertaining to Personal Information from Children Collected through a website or online service.
+E. 1 Unless otherwise directed by a Commission representative in writing, all submissions to 2 the Commission pursuant to this Order must be emailed to DEbrief@ftc.gov or sent by 3 overnight courier (not the U.S. Postal Service) to: Associate Director for Enforcement, 4 Bureau of Consumer Protection, Federal Trade Commission, 600 Pennsylvania Avenue 5 NW, Washington, DC 20580.
+The subject line must begin: United States v.
+Kurbo, et al. 6 VI.
+RECORDKEEPING 7 IT IS FURTHER ORDERED that Defendants must create certain records for ten (10) years after 8 entry of the Order and retain each such record for five (5) years.
+Specifically, for any business that any 9 Defendant, individually or collectively with any other Defendants, is a majority owner of or controls 10 directly or indirectly, Defendant must create and retain the following records: 11 Accounting records showing the revenues from all goods or services sold; A. 12 B. All personnel records showing, for each Person providing services, whether as an 13 employee or otherwise, that Person's: name; addresses; telephone numbers; job title or 14 position; dates of service; and (if applicable) the reason for termination; 15 C. All records necessary to demonstrate full compliance with each provision of this Order, 16 including all submissions to the Commission; 17 D. Records of all consumer complaints relating to Defendants' Collection of Personal Information from Children, whether received directly or indirectly, such as through a 18 19 Third Party, and any response; 20 E. Copies of communications enumerated in response to Section II.C(2)(v); and F. 21 A copy of each materially different form, page, or screen created, maintained, or 22 otherwise provided by Defendants through which Defendants Collect Personal 23 Information from Children other than solely a persistent identifier that can be used to 24 recognize a user over time and across different websites or online services or from any 25 Website or Online Service Directed to Children, and a copy of each materially different 26 document containing any representation regarding Defendants' Collection, use, and 27 28

+Disclosure practices pertaining to Personal Information of Children.
 Each webpage copy shall be accompanied by the URL of the webpage where the material was posted online.
-Electronic copies shall include all text and graphics files, audio scripts, and other computer files used in presenting information on the Internet; and
+Electronic copies shall include all text and graphics files, audio scripts, and other computer files used in presenting information on the Internet.